visit-dav/visit/docs/SphynxDocs/SavingPrinting/Session_files.rst

 like it did when the session file was saved.
 To restore a session file, click the **Restore session** option from the **Main Window's File** menu to open an **Open file** dialog.
 Choose a session file to open using the **Open file** dialog.
-Once you've chosen a file, VisIt restores the session using the selected session file.
+Once a file is chosen, VisIt restores the session using the selected session file.
 If you are on the Windows platform, you can double-click session files (.vses files) stored on your computer in order to directly open them with VisIt.